Survivors – Gone Away

 While there is a part of me worried for our protagonists, as they speak with Wormley’s henchmen I find I’m actually bubbling with anger.
 These men have no real rights.
 They have assumed power.
 There is no legal system anymore.
 They weren’t appointed by anyone in authority.
 They’re just thugs with shotguns.
 It’s this faux authority that is frustrating me.
 They can’t even believe it themselves – they must all know it’s rubbish.
 I’m so annoyed that they are trying to insist they are the reasonable ones.
 I want Abby and co. to confront them with all this, yet I know it’s hard to put forward reasoned statements when you’re scared and angry.
 And would it make a difference anyway?
 I think back to the terrified, stuttering colonel that Wormley talked over just before he calmly ordered his murder.

-RELATED ► The Goodies - Cecily
+RELATED ► Blake's 7 - Trial

 Wormley's gang hold shotguns inside the supermarket and stare down Abby